netbirdio/docs/docs/getting-started/self-hosting.md

 /api                            | HTTP      | management:443
 /management.ManagementService/  | gRPC      | management:443

+Make sure your reverse-Proxy is setup to use the HTTP2-Protocol when forwarding.

 :::tip
 You can find helpful templates with the reverse-proxy-name as suffix (e.g. `docker-compose.yml.tmpl.traefik`)
 Simply replace the file `docker-compose.yml.tmpl` with the chosen version.